binary-array-ld/netCDF-4-Classic-Linked-Data/README.md

-NetCDF-4 Classic Standard for Encoding RDF Graphs netCDF-4C-LD
+NetCDF Classic Standard for Encoding RDF Graphs netCDF-Classic-LD
 ==============================================================

-This is a draft encoding standard enabling RDF graphs to be encoded in netCDF-4 Classic encoded files, and enabling netCDF-4 Classic encoded files to be interpreted as RDF graphs.
+This is a draft encoding standard enabling RDF graphs to be encoded in netCDF Classic encoded files, and enabling netCDF Classic encoded files to be interpreted as RDF graphs.